saikirankanigiri/Task-1-Chat-with-PDF-Using-RAG-Pipeline/README.md

 bash
 Copy code
 git commit -m "Add new feature"
-Submit a pull request.
+Push to your branch and submit a pull request.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Acknowledgments
-OpenAI for LLM and Embedding API.
+Tool/Library	Purpose
-Hugging Face for Sentence Transformers.
+Hugging Face	Pre-trained embeddings (Sentence Transformers).
-FAISS/Pinecone for vector search capabilities. yaml
+FAISS	Vector search capabilities.
-Copy code
+PyPDF2 / pdfminer.six	PDF text extraction.